 - Ignoring IC cards and relying on single tickets

-- Underestimating walking distances inside stations
+- Underestimating walking distances inside large stations

 - Travelling during peak rush hour without planning